railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_profiling.rst

 * Industry Sector? \ ``Services``\  .

 When entering the details of a specific prospect, the prospect's answers to various questions can be entered in the `Profiling` tab of the partner form.
-Open ERP will automatically assign prospects to the appropriate partner category based on these answers.
+OpenERP will automatically assign prospects to the appropriate partner category based on these answers.

 Customers corresponding to a specific search profile can be treated as a priority.
 The sales person